ladbible homepage

 Megan said: "It was the hardest when I met with the amputee clinic and they said amputation was my best and only option.
 I was hoping deep down they would say there was another way.
 But this is my reality now and I haven't fully come to terms with it yet."

-The young woman’s nightmare began at just 13 years old, which saw her stuck down with whooping cough and glandular fever before her legs stopped working one year later.
+Her nightmare began at just 13 years old, which saw her stuck down with whooping cough and glandular fever before her legs stopped working one year later.

 While initially diagnosed with myalgic encephalomyelitis (ME), a chronic fatigue syndrome, per the NHS, her symptoms didn’t fit the bill.

-Megan said: "From there I got worse and worse.
+Megan continued: "From there I got worse and worse.
 I started to go into a comatose-like state.
 When I was 16, I stopped being able to sit up by myself and I started to lose the ability to speak.”

 However, her stay was a lot longer than anticipated as her condition worsened.
+A four day visit ended up turning into a year and a half.

 Now, she's fundraising for an electric wheelchair (SWNS)